hypertrace/hypertrace-docs-website/src/pages/deployments/docker-compose-windows.md

 ### System Requirements
 - Windows 10 64-bit: Pro, Enterprise, or Education (Build 16299 or later).
-- Hyper-V and Containers Windows features must be enabled.
-(There are some requirements like the 64-bit processor and 4 GB Ram for Hyper-v including enabling BIOS-level virtualization.
+- [Hyper-V and Containers Windows features must be enabled.](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization) (There are some requirements like the 64-bit processor and 4 GB Ram for Hyper-v including enabling BIOS-level virtualization.
 More details about it can be found [here](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled).)
 - Docker Desktop
-- We recommend you change the Docker Desktop memory to a minimum of 4 GB and set CPUs to at least 4 CPUs if it's not set to that by default.
+- We recommend you change the Docker Desktop memory to a minimum of `4 GB memory` and set CPUs to at least `4 CPUs` if it's not set to that by default.
 (Won't be an issue with fairly spec'd machine.)

 Now, let's go step by step and see how we can get Hypertrace up and running with Docker desktop on windows.